 - Manarola – Corniglia 4 minutes

 How do you get to Cinque Terre from Florence?

 By train from Florence, the trip takes about 2.5 hours.
 Ciao Florence offers some fantastic tour bus options to the Cinque Terre and may be an ideal choice for many travelers short on time, though we definitely recommend taking at least two days to enjoy the region.

 Boat Travel in the Cinque Terre

-Perhaps a great way to experience travel in the Cinque Terre would be a combination of train and boat.
-Seeing the coast from the Mediterranean would be superb!
+A great way to experience travel in the Cinque Terre is by using a combination of train and boat.
+Seeing the coast from the sparkling Mediterranean is superb!

 Rooms and whole homes can be rented in all the villages of the Cinque Terre.
 Each of the five villages has a unique character and it would be hard to say one is better than the other – they are all simply stunning.

-Camping and Caravanning – We had a little caravan, so stayed at the Camping Aqua Dolce site in Levanto.
-Close to the village, train station, shops and beach.
+Camping and Caravanning – We had a little caravan, so stayed for two days in the Cinque Terre at the Camping Aqua Dolce site in Levanto.
+Close to the village, train station, shops, and beach.